rachelbasse/web-take-home-project/README.md

 * On Workyard's web app, we use http://www.material-ui.com/ quite a bit.
 You might find their TextField, SelectField & MenuItem are pretty handy.
 * For the "Project Type" and "Contract Value" drop downs, use the options as defined in `util/Constants.js`.
 * For the "Add location" field, please use the Google Places API.
 The Google Places library has already been imported with our API key in public/index.html.
 * For the "Upload photos" field, we use the Uploadcare library.
+The `openUploadCareDialog` helper in `util/helpers/ProjectHelpers.js` has been provided for you.
 - - - -
 ![alt text](http://res.cloudinary.com/small-change/image/upload/v1512449739/Screen_Shot_2017-12-05_at_3.53.18_pm_pqezqo.png)